 - elements below the fold are lazy-loaded

 - every picture has a very small blurry preview picture (around 5 - 8 KB) which is directly embeded into the html via a base64 encoded data URI scheme.
 This is shown while the full picture is loading.

-- all images are available in different resolutions, depending on the pixel density of the display
+- all images are available in different resolutions, depending on the pixel density and size of the display

 - AVIF and WebP images are provided, with a JPEG fallback for older browsers